The Benefits of Delayed Bathing for Newborns

 This one is fascinating and I could go into huge detail here, but to simplify it all, cold stress, separation from mom, early bathing, and other stressors can increase a hormone in their body called Cortisol.
-Cortisol is the stress hormone in the body and any increase in crying or stressors can cause the baby’s blood sugar levels to drop.
+Cortisol is the stress hormone in the body and an increase in crying or stressors can cause the baby’s blood sugar levels to drop.
 When this happens, it can make the baby drowsy which causes issues with feeding and just perpetuates the issue with decreasing blood sugar.

-Increasing success if breastfeeding.
+Increasing the success of breastfeeding.

 Pro-tip: the smell of the vernix on the baby helps mom to increase her milk supply while smelling it – newborn baby smell really is intoxicating for a reason!